Is TMJ Causing Your Headaches?

 Tension Headaches and TMJ

 Just as muscle pain is the most common type of jaw pain related to TMJ, tension headaches are the most common type of headache.
-Tension headaches range from mild to moderate.
+These can range from mild to moderate.
 The sensation is typically diffuse and often described as feeling like a compression tightening around the head.

 It’s not known whether tension headaches are directly related to the amount of muscle tension in the head, but muscle tension seems to trigger them.
 TMJ can cause excess muscle tension because when the jaw is out of balance, the jaw muscles can’t find a good relaxed position, and they often struggle against one another, increasing tension.
 This tension is held in the jaw muscles–which stretch all the way up to the side of your head behind your eye–and in partner muscles.